solarwinds/appoptics-apm-node/guides/configuration.md

 }
 ```

-Bonus - the configuration file is `require`d so it needn't be pure JSON syntax (double quoting properties, no comments):
+Bonus - the configuration file is `require`d so it can be a module as opposed to pure JSON (double quoting properties, no comments):

 ```
 module.exports = {